-The Associated Students of Willamette University (ASWU) is a student government organization that serves a constituency of over two-thousand fee-paying students attending Willamette University’s College of Liberal Arts.
+The Associated Students of Willamette University (ASWU) is a student government organization that serves a constituency of over two-thousand fee-paying students attending Willamette University’s College of Arts & Sciences.
 With historical documents dating as far back as 1936, ASWU has served to promote the general welfare of the student body through responsibly facilitating the following processes:

 - The approval of student clubs.